hipe/tmx/lib/skylab/face/doc/issues/055-the-API-client-narrative.md

 3) an `invoke` method "on" your `API` module.
 4) an `Actions` box moudule - M-AARS-y and Boxxy

-using `puff` for this attempts to load any releveant file first.
+using `touch` for this attempts to load any releveant file first.